MingGao97/NPVAR/README.md

-# NPVAR: Learning Nonparametric Causal Models
+# NPVAR: Learning nonparametric causal graphs in polynomial-time

 This is an `R` implementation of the following paper: